LaurentOngaro/grav-plugin-autoseo/README.md

 ### Authors

-`AutoSeo` is developed and maintained by Laurent Ongaro and it is based on Grav Seo Plugin by Gert Sallaerts.
+`AutoSeo` is developed and maintained by Laurent Ongaro.